nixworks/public/news/2013/07/22/README.md

 ##### Mexico
 ### [At least five people are killed and seven injured after criminals open fire on community safety volunteers in the western Mexican state of Michoacan. ](/news/2013/07/22/at-least-five-people-are-killed-and-seven-injured-after-criminals-open-fire-on-community-safety-volunteers-in-the-western-mexican-state-of-m.md)
-_Context: Mexico, Michoacan_
+_Context: Michoacan, Mexico_

 ##### Life in prison without parole
 ### [A 76-year-old man is sentenced to life in prison without parole for the 2012 murder of a 13-year-old boy in Milwaukee, Wisconsin. ](/news/2013/07/22/a-76-year-old-man-is-sentenced-to-life-in-prison-without-parole-for-the-2012-murder-of-a-13-year-old-boy-in-milwaukee-wisconsin.md)
-_Context: Wisconsin, Milwaukee, life in prison without parole_
+_Context: Milwaukee, Wisconsin, life in prison without parole_

 ##### Heathrow
 ### [The United Kingdom experiences its hottest day since July 2006, with a temperature of 33.5C (92.3F) recorded at Heathrow and Northolt in London. ](/news/2013/07/22/the-united-kingdom-experiences-its-hottest-day-since-july-2006-with-a-temperature-of-33-5c-92-3f-recorded-at-heathrow-and-northolt-in-lon.md)